Academics, Programs, and Opportunities

 New Student Orientation

-Oxford College offers an orientation program prior to the start of fall semester.
-All new students are required to attend in order to become familiar with the campus, meet members of the faculty and staff, take placement tests, participate in the advising process and register for classes.
-New students will be informed about dates and locations of orientation activities.
-Parents are encouraged to attend events on the first day of orientation, meet the faculty and administration, and become acquainted with the educational philosophy of Oxford College.
+Oxford College offers an orientation program at the start of the semester.
+All new students are required to attend in order to be introduced to important information and resources, connect to faculty, staff, and peers, and explore various academic and co-curricular opportunities.
+New students will be informed about dates and locations of orientation activities in the months leading up to the first day of class.
+Parents and supporters are encouraged to attend events on the first day of orientation to meet the faculty and administration and become acquainted with the educational philosophy of Oxford College.

 Student responsibilities (illustrative not exhaustive): attend and participate in Oxford’s orientation program.